Table Of Contents

 - Who is responsible for paying property taxes and utilities?

 - Is parking included?

-- What are the rules regarding pets, noise, roommates, ect.?
+- What are the rules regarding pets, noise, roommates, etc.?

-If you’ve read the lease and you have legal questions you’d like answered before you feel 100% comfortable signing on the dotted line, speak with a tenant attorney.
+If you’ve read the lease and you have legal questions you’d like answered before you feel 100% comfortable signing on the dotted line, speak with a tenant lawyer.